kkitsara/Udacity_Capstone_Sparkify/README.md

 Sparkify.ipynb - The notebook that hosts the data analysis and the ML model build and test

-mini_sparkify_event_data.json - The subset of the data used for the analysis
+mini_sparkify_event_data.7z - The subset of the data used for the analysis that is a zipped json

 summary of the project!